magikMaker/magik-vector/README.md

 <a name="module_MagikVector..MagikVector+y"></a>

 #### magikVector.y ⇒ <code>void</code>
-Sets  the `y` coordinate of this Vector.
+Sets  the `y` coordinate of this MagikVector instance.

 **Kind**: instance property of [<code>MagikVector</code>](#module_MagikVector..MagikVector)